Coffee-Rubbed Beef Tenderloin With Charred Chipotle Salsa

 - 3 Tbsp chopped cilantro

 For the beef and rub:

 1 Tbsp coarse salt

 1 tsp ground cumin

-- Light your Pit Barrel® Cooker according to instructions.
+Light your Pit Barrel® Cooker (PBC) according to the instructions.

 Char the tomatoes, onion, and garlic directly in the embers.
 Remove the tomato skins and charred onion skin.
 Roughly chop the vegetables.
 Place the charred vegetables, chipotle, and cilantro in a food processor and coarsely puree.
 Work in the lime juice and salt and pepper to taste.
 Transfer the salsa to a bowl for serving.